jaisriramr/java-concurrency/readme.md

 # Concurrent File Processing System

 A scalable and resilient file-processing microservice built using Spring Boot.
-It supports concurrent CSV file uploads, processes payloads in parallel using thread pools, communicates with external APIs, and includes robust retry mechanisms and monitoring.
+It supports handling multiple XLSX file uploads simultaneously and processes the payloads from each file in parallel using thread pools.
+It also communicates with external APIs and includes robust retry mechanisms and monitoring.

 ---

 ## 🚀 Features

-- Accepts CSV file uploads via REST API
+- Accepts XLSX files uploads via REST API
-- Parses and processes CSV data concurrently
+- Parses and processes XLSX data concurrently
 - Handles external API calls per record
 - Rate limiting using Redis
 - Resilience with retries, circuit breaker, and time limiter